severin-lemaignan/knowledge_core/README.md

 ### Transient knowledge

-`minimalKB` allows to attach 'lifespans' to statements: after a given duration, they are automatically collected.
+`KnowledgeCore` allows to attach 'lifespans' to statements: after a given duration, they are automatically collected.

-**[this functionality is currently unavailable]**
+**[this functionality is currently disabled.
+Please open an issue of you need it urgently]**

 ### Ontology walking

-`minimalKB` exposes several methods to explore the different ontological models of the knowledge base.
+`KnowledgeCore` exposes several methods to explore the different ontological models of the knowledge base.
 It is compatible with the visualization tool [oro-view](https://github.com/severin-lemaignan/oro-view).